Healthcare Device Adverse Event Recognition and Investigation

 Any general discussion related to investigation of healthcare device accidents must be limited due to the vast diversity of technologies and devices.
 Chapters or entire texts could be dedicated to the techniques and subtleties of investigating technologies (e.g., infusion pumps, wheelchairs, resident lifts, specialty beds) as well as disposable devices (e.g., catheters, breathing circuits, electrodes, tubing sets).

-This Risk Analysis covers basic areas of healthcare device accident investigation, including general causes of healthcare device accidents, device interfaces, investigation guidelines, information collection, equipment inspection and testing, and interviewing.
+This guidance article covers basic areas of healthcare device accident investigation, including general causes of healthcare device accidents, device interfaces, investigation guidelines, information collection, equipment inspection and testing, and interviewing.

 Information on the tracking and analysis of general problems related to individual technologies, to device-related techniques, or to manufacturer product lines is not included.